 “Sure,” I said, “I’ll make a note of it.”

 When I told my boss about this, he demoted me to ensure that I never attended another management meeting.
 When my colleagues heard about this, they too managed to get themselves demoted.

 Everyone was pleased.

-Everyone that is, except our director who lamented the lack of input from the architects.
+Everyone that is, except the director who lamented our lack of input.
 When she resolved to do something about it, I retired and my stream of office supplies dried up.